LAGameStudio/InputCandy/README.md

 of PC and gamepad-friendly platforms (consoles).

 It's that classic "control setup" panel system you are accustomed to seeing in video games small and large, but for GameMaker.

+It also is an object-oriented controller programming api, with action matching, and a bunch of device detection features for keyboard, mouse and any SDL controller.

 For GMS 2.3.1+